coderdiaz/jacaranda/README.md

-## SVA
+## Jacaranda

-SVA (Style Variant API) provides a way to define styles in React Native with better experience and composability.
-The key featuare is the ability to create multi-variants styles with a type-safe definition inspired by [Stitches](https://stitches.dev/docs/variants) and [CVA](https://cva.style/docs/getting-started/variants) (for React apps)
+Provides a way to styling components in React Native with better experience and composability.
+The key feature is the ability to create multi-variants styles with a type-safe definition inspired by [Stitches](https://stitches.dev/docs/variants) and [CVA](https://cva.style/docs/getting-started/variants) (for React apps).

 #### Currently properties: